tytydraco/yessleep/out/Theres_a_predator_only_the_deaf_can_hear_approaching_Theyve_taken_everything_from_me.md

 Try as I might, I couldn’t buy my own story, and Mom could smell the panic burning beneath my skin.

 *Are you okay?
-How’s your head?*
+How’s your head?*  \- she signed.

 I pointed a half-hearted thumbs-up in her direction.
 How could burden her with the truth?

-Hadn't she suffered enough already?
+Hadn't she suffered enough at the hands of my dysfunction for one lifetime?

 *See?
 He’s fine.
 He’s strong.
 Quit worrying.* \- Henry signed.